MindCloud-Team/ERC25_remote_simulation/README.md

 ### Installation & Setup

-1. **First**, follow the instructions and install the base package from:
+1. **First**, follow the instructions and install the base package from (We used ros2-devel branch):
    👉 https://github.com/husarion/husarion_ugv_ros

 2. **Then**, download the customized Mars Yard simulation files from: